Gypsophila repens 'Rosea' Seeds

 🌿 Understanding the Plant

 Sow indoors from February to June.
-Scatter the seeds on the surface of gritty compost.
-Do not cover them—they need light to germinate.
-Keep warm (20°C).
-Germination takes 10-21 days.
+Surface sow the seeds onto moist, gritty seed compost.
+Do not cover the seeds with soil as they require light to trigger germination.
+Keep at a steady 20°C; seedlings typically appear within 10-21 days.

-Once established, it is incredibly drought tolerant.
-After the main flush of flowers fades in late summer, trim the plant back with shears.
-This keeps the mat tight and neat and often encourages a second, smaller flush of blooms in autumn.
+Once established, Creeping Baby's Breath is incredibly drought-tolerant and requires almost no watering.
+After the main summer flush of pink stars begins to fade, trim the entire mat back with shears.
+This keeps the foliage tight and neat and often encourages a second, smaller burst of blooms in early autumn.

 📋 Plant Specifications